kevinding0218/InterviewDocuments/Q and A/System Design/Design Web Crawler.md

 - we can open multi-thread of Crawler but sharing with same Url Queue
 - why multi-thread is better than single-thread
 	- for a single thread, there would be a waiting time period between sending the request to server and waiting for the response, the waiting time could because of DNS, CDN or Firewall connection during the waiting time (~200ms), CPU is not doing anything efficint
-	- for multi thread, during the waiting
+	- for multi thread, during the waiting time, it can send a 2nd request to web server,
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwMTMwMjgyMTYsNjQ5NDQ3MzcwLDY1Mz
-MwMSwxNDAzNTU4NzI1LC0xNjg2NDgyMTUsLTE1NjU4NjY4MThd
-fQ==
+eyJoaXN0b3J5IjpbMTE2NTg4MDk1Niw2NDk0NDczNzAsNjUzMz
+AxLDE0MDM1NTg3MjUsLTE2ODY0ODIxNSwtMTU2NTg2NjgxOF19

 -->